solana-foundation/solana-improvement-documents/proposals/0204-slashable-event-verification.md

 - Both shreds specify the same FEC set, however their merkle roots differ
 - Both shreds specify the same FEC set and are coding shreds, however their erasure configs conflict
-- At least one shred is a coding shred, and its erasure meta indicates an FEC set overlap.
+  The shreds specify different FEC sets, the lower index shred is a coding shred, and its erasure meta indicates an FEC set overlap.
 - The shreds are data shreds with different indices and the shred with the lower index has the `LAST_SHRED_IN_SLOT` flag set